 Veteran Advocacy Program

-At Virginia Mason Memorial, we honor the tremendous service that military veterans have provided our country, and strive to deliver our veterans the best service we can in return.
+At Yakima Valley Memorial, we honor the tremendous service that military veterans have provided our country, and strive to deliver our veterans the best service we can in return.
 With the implementation of our veteran advocacy program, we have committed ourselves to identifying needs specific to our veteran population and continually improving to meet those needs.

 Enroll in VA Community Care